9 Ways To Cut Sheet Metal

 If you do a lot of sheet metal work, consider a power nibbler.
 They can make extremely sharp turns where other tools can't.

 Power nibblers save time, particularly on larger patches.
-Their downside is initial cost, and they use a lot of air, so a small compressor will be constantly running.
+Their downside is initial cost, and they also use a lot of air, so a small compressor will be constantly running.

 Electric Cutting Shears

 Metal cutting shears are sort of like a pair of electric scissors.
-They are designed for cutting sheet-metal 14 gauge or thinner.
+They are designed for sheet-metal 14 gauge or thinner.

-They will cut straight lines smoothly, while removing a 1/4" or so of material where the jaws intersect.
+Cutting shears will cut straight lines smoothly, while removing a 1/4" or so of material where the jaws intersect.
 They will do slight curves, but don't handle ridges well.

 Angle Grinder With Cutoff Disc

-For the professional or serious home hobbyist, it's a real time saver to have a couple of 4-1/2" angle grinders, each fitted with a different type of disc.
+For the professional or serious home hobbyist, it's a real time-saver to have a couple of 4-1/2" angle grinders, each fitted with a different type of disc.
 This saves time and hassle of switching back and forth from one to the other.

 Read: Angle Grinder Attachments For Automotive Repair

-Cutting speed of an angle grinder is dependant on amperage rating.
-A 13-amp motor will cut faster than a 7-amp motor.
 Note - make sure the blade is spinning "up" at the front of the cut or it will try to ride over the top.

 Hand-Held Hack Saw